-The FoNS Make A Difference Competition is currently in its 4th successful year.
-Over 100 undergraduate students attended our workshops this year, and 14 teams of students from across the departments of Chemistry, Mathematics, Life Sciences and Physics, as well as from Medicine and Engineering, applied to take part in the competition.
+In 2017, over 100 undergraduate students attended FoNS-MAD workshops, and 14 teams of students from across the departments of Chemistry, Mathematics, Life Sciences and Physics, as well as from Medicine and Engineering, applied to take part in the competition.

-Our four teams of finalists, who will work on their innovative ideas in the lab over the summer and will then compete to win the top prize at the grand final on 22 October 2017, are listed below.
-You can read more about their work in this news article.
+Our four teams of finalists, who worked on their innovative ideas in the lab over the summer of 2017, competed to win the top prize at the grand final on 22 October 2017, are listed below.
+You can read more about all of the teams in this news article.

 FoNS-MAD 2017 Finalist Teams